Understanding the Antimicrobial Mechanisms of Action

 Introduction

 Clinically potent antibacterial drugs are distinguished from antiseptics by their selective toxicity toward the microorganism rather than the host.
-In most instances, selectivity is defined by action on microbial metabolism or microbial cellular structures that differ from those of mammalian cells.
-Some drugs, for example, act on the synthesis of bacterial cell walls (cell wall is not present in eukaryotes), whereas others work on the bacterial ribosome of 70s but not the eukaryotic ribosome of 80s types.
-Some antimicrobials, such as penicillin, are generally safe to the host until hypersensitivity develops.
-For some, such as aminoglycosides, the ideal therapeutic dose is very close to the lethal dose, that would even require dosage adjustment and even blood pressure monitoring.
+Selectivity is defined by targeting microbial metabolism or cellular structures that differ from those of mammalian cells.
+For example, some drugs inhibit the synthesis of bacterial cell walls (which are absent in eukaryotes), while others act on the bacterial ribosome (70S) rather than the eukaryotic ribosome (80S).
+While penicillin is generally safe for the host, other antibiotics like aminoglycosides require careful dosing and monitoring due to their narrow therapeutic index.

 Antibacterial agents

-Clinically, there are around 23 distinct classes and 18 subclasses of clinically antibacterial drugs, for a total of approximately 100 antibiotics.
-The classification system of antibiotics are complex, since they are continuously evolving as new classes emerge or existing classes are optimized.
-Their mechanism of action include different targets like, bacterial cell wall synthesis, folate synthesis, DNA replication, RNA transcription, and mRNA translation.
-The metabolic processes for bacterial survival are distinct enough from the eukaryotic cells allowing for selective toxicity.
-Understanding the mechanisms of antibiotic action, on the other hand, provides insight into the strategies used by microorganisms to evade their harmful effects.
+There are around 23 distinct classes and 18 subclasses of clinically antibacterial drugs, totaling approximately 100 antibiotics.
+The classification of these antibiotics is complex and continuously evolving.
+Their mechanisms of action include targeting bacterial cell wall synthesis, folate synthesis, DNA replication, RNA transcription, and mRNA translation.
+These metabolic processes are sufficiently distinct from those in eukaryotic cells, allowing for selective toxicity.
+Understanding these mechanisms also provides insights into how microorganisms develop resistance.

 1. Inhibition of cell wall synthesis